Frequently Asked Questions (FAQs)

 How long does the ACT test last?

-It will take up to 8 hours for the ACT/ACT Writing Test session.
+It will take about five and a half hours for the ACT plus a half hour for instructions.
 These ACT subsections below already have about 40% more time than the regular ACT in order to accommodate the needs of deaf and hard of hearing participants.
-In addition, the ACT Writing Test here at Gallaudet University has 400% more time than the regular ACT Writing Test at a national ACT site.

 10 minute break